ttaggg/flooded_island/docs/current_task.md

 ## Blockers/Notes
 - No blockers
-- Reconnection logic fully implemented and tested
-- Room auto-creation enables seamless multiplayer
-- Game state properly preserved during reconnection
+- Refactoring completed successfully
-- All 11 test steps passing
+- All functionality preserved
+- Code is now much more maintainable
-- Ready for frontend implementation
+- Ready to continue with frontend development